 THE SAD STORY OF THE MASSACRE OF SANT’ANNA DI STAZZEMA

-Ceremony for the Italian Resistance Day and Gardens in bloom in Florence
+Ceremony for the Italian Resistance Day and Gardens in Bloom in Florence

 In Florence, celebrations take place in Piazza Santa Croce with the deposition of a garland to the deaths in war.
-Local authorities, Freedom Tuscan Committee, and Partisans participate in the commemorations.
+Local authorities, the Freedom Tuscan Committee, and Partisans participate in the commemorations.
 To follow, suffrage prayers, and a procession to reach Piazza Della Signoria for an official ceremony at Palazzo Vecchio.
 Here, a Philarmonic usually plays the national anthem Fratelli d’Italia.

 Once in Florence, visit the “Gardens of Villa Bardini” to admire the amazing Wisteria in bloom.
 Or the “Garden of Iris” that opens only a few days per year in April and May when Iris bloom.